 “Speech went well I think.
 Good lunch chatting with nice people”

-At the lunch I ran into a bloke who I have previously met and corresponded with.
+At the lunch, I ran into a bloke who I have previously met and corresponded with.
 He’s a lovely bloke called Peter Waak.
-Based in Stockholm, he consults to radio stations around the world.
+Based in Stockholm, he consults with radio stations around the world.

 Seated with him were a number of colleagues, including a bloke who used to work in Sydney, and an American radio consultant whose work I have read quite a bit.
 What did we talk about?
 Radio, of course.